ZhoutaoBi/Ros-lidar-location/README.md

 # Copyright (C) [2024] by [ZhoutaoBi]

 # Ros-lidar-location
-	The program use the Lubancat1S with linux and Lidar by hector-mapping algorithm, Lubancat 1S, install the simplest system, ssh commond
+	The program use the Lubancat1S with linux and Lidar with hector-mapping, Lubancat 1S, install the simplest system, ssh commond

+# init the ros environment, board environment and ros package
+1、open wifi

+	sudo nmcli radio wifi off
+	sudo nmcli radio wifi on
+	nmcli dev wifi list
+	sudo nmcli device wifi connect "user_name" password "xxxxx" ifname wlan0

+2、ros is installed with one click

+	wget http://fishros.com/install -O fishros && . fishros

+3、Create workspace

+	mkdir -p ~/catkin_ws/src
+	cd ~/catkin_ws/src
+	catkin_init_workspace
+	cd ~/catkin_ws/
+	catkin_make
+	source devel/setup.bash

+4、Open serial ports 3 and 5 // The two serial ports are connected to radar and flight control respectively

+    /*
+    * SUGGESTION:This step you can followed by the user manual of the board you use.
+    */
+	/boot/uEnv/board.txt (board is the name of the board you use.) restart		//Enter "sync" on the terminal and then power off the device ls /dev/tty* 	//Check whether the function is enabled successfully, for example, /dev/ttyS3

+5、Test radar reading data,Place the lsn10p package into the src workspace

+	/* Operate according to radar documentation */
+    // the example of the radar data is as follows:

+	catkin_make -DCATKIN_WHITELIST_PACKAGES=lslidar_msgs

+	catkin_make -DCATKIN_WHITELIST_PACKAGES=lslidar_driver

+	roslaunch lslidar_driver lslidar_serial.launch	// Serial port print data
+	/*
+    *Various packages will be missing when installing, because it is a simple version of ros, according to the error csdn!
+    */

+6、Go to GitHub to download the corresponding hector-mapping package and put it in src
+	'catkin_make' your workspace

+7、test the finish

 # How to use the program

-	Whatever you use any board,you also need follow the steps like 1,2,3,5,6 the hector-mapping package you need to download from GitHub (the correct version of the package), different ros need different version of the hector-mapping package,every board have their own user manual, you need to follow the steps in their manual like wifi,serial port and so on.
+	Whatever you use any board,you also need follow the steps. the hector-mapping package you need to download from GitHub (the correct version of the package), different ros need different version of the hector-mapping package,every board have their own user manual, you need to follow the steps in their manual like wifi,serial port and so on.